 In June 2016 Britain voted to leave the European Union, triggering the Brexit process.
-Originally the UK was scheduled to leave the EU on March 29th 2019.
-It now looks like this will happen in April or May.
+Currently the UK is scheduled to leave the EU on October 31st 2019.

 Let’s be honest – for lots of young people across the country this wasn’t the result any of us voted for or wanted.
 However it’s really important to understand the effects of this decision.

 Brexit will impact lots of things, like environmental issues and our human rights.
 But if you don’t have a British passport, you’ll also need to take the following practical steps to stay in the UK.

 Let’s go back to basics.
 Freedom of movement is one of the main principles of the EU.
 It allows EU citizens to move to, live, work and study in, and sometimes access the welfare system of the EU country to which they’ve moved.

 After December 2020, EU rules will no longer apply to the UK.
 The government has made it compulsory for EU citizens and their family members who want to remain legally in the UK after 31 December 2020 to apply for a new residence status.